pbrisson85/runReportsOnPrem/README.md

   - When the scrollbar is all the way to the top and you scroll sideways the rows jump up and down
   - If name of vendor is changed then the trend by cust is not grouping correctly.
 Algo overwrites when name is changed.
   - scroll jumps when double clicking the heading to change trend data
+  - In transit and on hand inventory item drilldown get detail not getting the correct data it is getting all inventory priority!!!!!!!!

 - Testing: